chrisma/RepositoryGuideLite/README.md

 **analyze their own development data** using<br>
 **interactive browser-based notebooks** without any additional software.

-The tool is deployed here: [nikkelm.github.io/RepositoryGuide-Python](https://nikkelm.github.io/RepositoryGuide-Python), along with the documentation.
+The tool is deployed here: [nikkelm.github.io/RepositoryGuide-Python](https://nikkelm.github.io/RepositoryGuide-Python), along with its documentation.

-TODO: Quickstart/How to use
+All data you need to run the tool is provided in the deployment, but you can feel free to use your own data as well.
+Simple guides on how to use the tool are provided in the relevant notebooks.

 ## The RepositoryGuide